I find it hard to believe that 2016 is the 4th year I’ve run the Trowse 10k.

 A few minutes later a car came through the start pen, carrying a man waving a large pair of bolt cutters out the window.

-10 minutes later, just as I was starting to wonder if I had time to shoot back to the Snow Park and nip back into a portaloo, they finally started the race.
+10 minutes later, just as I was starting to wonder if I had time to shoot back to the Snow Park and nip back into one of the portable toilets, they finally started the race.
 I am afraid I am still none the wiser as to what caused the 10 minute delay, or what the bolt cutters were for.

 And so we ran. twice round the village of Trowse, meaning twice up that evil hill, that gets less evil every year, actually, and twice down the nice free wheeling down hill on the other side.